Municipal Borough of Richmond (Surrey)

 The Municipal Borough of Richmond or Richmond Municipal Borough was a municipal borough in Surrey, England from 1890 to 1965.

 History

-The borough was created in 1890 under a Royal Charter, covering the civil (and also the ecclesiastical) parish of Richmond St Mary Magdalene.
-This soon expanded with consent from Surrey County Council in 1892 to cover the parishes of Kew, Petersham and most of Mortlake.
+The borough was created in 1890 under a Royal Charter, covering the parish of Richmond.
+This soon expanded with consent from Surrey County Council in 1892 to cover the parishes of Kew, Petersham and the North Sheen area of the parish of Mortlake.
 John Whittaker Ellis was its first mayor, and he purchased and provided the site in Richmond for a town hall; the street in which it is located is named Whittaker Avenue after him.